Introduction

 Is drain tube removal painful?

-Can normal activities resume after stent removal?
+Can I return to normal activities after stent removal?

 Conclusion